 An increasing number of real-world objects are becoming accessible and manageable through the Internet.
-According to CISCO, the number of these devices will reach 50 billion by 2020, forming a very large Internet of Things (VLIoT).
+According to Cisco, the number of these devices will reach 50 billion by 2020, forming a very large Internet of Things (VLIoT).
 This massive number of "smart" objects will cooperate with each other, have their own metadata, and may continuously produce new data (in form of events, sensor data, or actuator states).
+Data management will be a major challenge in the VLIoT.
+Hence, efficient IoT infrastructure and technologies must be developed to handle masses of IoT data with high performance.
+This will include: new techniques to filter and store relevant data; efficient replication approaches for objects with constrained resources in order to increase availability and durability; new protocols for voting about decisions among objects; and smooth integration of heterogeneous objects.